-“It seems that whomever hired me decided I’m suppose to keep tabs on you now.
+“It seems that whoever hired me decided I'm supposed to keep tabs on you now.
 They have indicated that they won’t be making any contact with you at this time.
 Which is bullshit in my opinion.”

 “Why would they send someone to rescue me and then not even let me know why?!”
 Madeline rose from the bed, throwing her hands up in the air, frustrated.
 “That IS bullshit!”

 Levi felt relieved that the other part of the conversation might have blown over quicker than he expected.

 “But I am still mad about what you said,” she said as she walked up to him, glaring.

 “I am NOT going to give up.
 I PROMISE you that.”

 “So you’ll sleep with me then?” he asked with a playful grin.

 It was too easy.
 Levi couldn’t help himself.